federicabraccioli/federicabraccioli.github.io/_pages/teaching.md

 WU Vienna University of Economics and Business - *Fall 2024* <br />

 ◾**Political Economy, Theory and History B.A.** <br />
-WU Vienna University of Economics and Business - *Fall 2024* <br />
+WU Vienna University of Economics and Business - *Fall 2024, Spring 2025* <br />

 ## ASSISTANT  <br />
  <br />